-Do you know importance of understanding baby poop color?
-The test, as the parent of such an artsy-fartsy baby is to be able to determine which of those declarations are “individual expressions” and which baby poop colors are the flashing red lights of risk.
+Do you know the importance of understanding baby poop color?
+The test, as the parent of such an artsy-fartsy baby, is to be able to determine which of those declarations are “individual expressions” and which baby poop colors are the flashing red lights of risk.

 Always take your baby to your health visitor or GP as soon as possible if she’s constipated, specifically if you notice blood in her poos.
 They will have the ability to check out all possible causes.

-You’ll most likely be encouraged to increase your baby’s fluid consumption, as well as the amount of fibre in her diet, if she is on solids.
+You’ll most likely be encouraged to increase your baby’s fluid consumption, as well as the amount of fiber in her diet if she is on solids.
 Providing her pureed prunes or apricots can be a great way to do this.

 Lots of infants turn bright red and push hard when they do a poo.
 This is normal.